 What kids will learn: The importance of paying attention to detail and working together.

 7. Margaret and Margarita: Margarita y Margaret by Lynn Reiser

 This bilingual picture book is about two best friends, Margaret and Margarita, who live in different worlds.
-Margaret lives in the city while Margarita lives on a ranch.
+Margaret lives in the city, while Margarita lives on a ranch.
 Despite their vastly different lifestyles, the two girls are best friends.
-This is a good book for 1st graders, as it teaches them the importance of friendship and humanity.
+This book is good for 1st graders, as it teaches them the importance of friendship and humanity.